Can you cheat to get ahead on Steam?

 I would be surprised if 96 people spontaneously turned up to upvote such an incredibly vanilla review, given the number of total reviews the game has.
 And not sure how these reviewers are getting 3 - or even 35.7 - hours of playtime from it.

-Whoever is allegedly boosting Emoji Evolution a is relatively subtle, and at least for reviews, are humans (not AI or bots), which makes it harder to detect.
+Whoever is allegedly boosting Emoji Evolution is relatively subtle, and at least for reviews, are humans (not AI or bots), which makes it harder to detect.
 For example, this enthusiastic reviewer bothered to buy two other 99c games and do two single sentence reviews, all on the same day, before submitting a (longer, more positive, very generic) review for Emoji Evolution.
 Hmmm.

 In recent days, the game went on a 50% off sale, and the title got into a ‘The Community Recommends’ feature, which is when I remembered it again.
 The ‘generically positive’ reviews have had trouble keeping up with recent & more authentic negative reviews.